MicrosoftDocs/azure-docs/articles/virtual-network-manager/how-to-create-security-admin-rule-network-groups.md

 In Azure Virtual Network Manager, you can deploy [security admin rules](./concept-security-admins.md) using [network groups](./concept-network-groups.md).
 This allows you to define the source and destination of the traffic for the security admin rule.

 In this article, you learn how to create a security admin rule using network groups in Azure Virtual Network Manager.
+You use the Azure portal to create a security admin configuration, add a security admin rule, and deploy the security admin configuration.

 ## Prerequisites